 What is the purpose of ADR?

-Establishing uniform rules for the transport of hazardous materials in Europe aims to increase the quality and safety of transport.
+Establishing uniform rules for the transport of dangerous goods in Europe aims to increase the quality and safety of transport.

 What is the most important article in the ADR treaty?